 The Manaslu Trek takes place from 700m to 5169m.
-With the difference in the altitude, it is certain that you will experience a wide range of climatic condition and temperature.
+With the difference in the altitude, it is certain that you will experience a wide range of climatic conditions and temperatures.

 Here you will experience the glacier lakes and the majestic mountains.

-Autumn is a good season to hike this trek circuit.
-By the end of September, the weather tends to get a lot stable than the begin of September.
+Autumn is a good season to hike this trekking circuit.
+By the end of September, the weather tends to get a lot stable than the beginning of September.
 Monsoon is still leaving so you may encounter frequent rain during early September.